raifcoonjah/Saturn-startpage/README.md

 Development update:
 - Saturn's codebase and some core parts are currently being completely rewritten, this may take a while so expect less big updates and more bug fixes and smaller changes.
 A lot of files will be moved around and completely reorganised.
+- **Saturn 7** is expected to have some big design changes to everything including a completely revamp settings experience.

 ![Saturn-startpage](https://i.imgur.com/JkdwZMW.png)